cakegod/Loreleaf/README.md

-# Character Tracker
+# LoreLeaf

-A cross-browser extension to track characters in web novels.
+A very early WIP cross-browser extension to collect and recall characters context and their context.

 ## Features